ofondeur/SIMCO/README.md

 In case you found our work useful, please consider citing us:
 ```
 ```
+## Licenses

+This repository includes code adapted from the following projects:

+- [CellOT](https://github.com/bunnech/cellot), licensed under the BSD 3-Clause License.
+- [STABL](https://github.com/gregbellan/Stabl), licensed under the BSD-3-Clause-Clear license.

+See `Cellot/LICENSE` and `Stabl/LICENSE` for more details.

 ## Contact
 In case you have questions, please contact us via the Github Issues.